 Parents often see work made by our own children and their classmates, but without regularly touring all of Park’s hallways and classrooms, we are bound to miss so much else.

-This showcase of student art, visual projects, and writing features the work of an entire Lower Division and Upper Division section in each issue.
-Complementing the annual curated Anthology, “Park Creates” seeks to share an ongoing sampling of the kind of vivid creativity that is happening all the time at Park.
+This showcase of student art, visual projects, and writing complements the annual curated Park Anthology.
+“Park Creates” seeks to share an ongoing sampling of the kind of vivid creativity that is happening all the time at Park.
 No particular rhyme or reason guides the projects we select, other than an effort to represent all grade levels and a variety of media over time.